iambst/CYBR8420_Titans_SA_Project/Software_Security_Requirements.md

 ### Misuse Case

-Rogue Client wants to gain unauthorized access to steal confidential information related to bank’s policies stored on the server.
+Rogue Client who is hired by rival bank, wants to gain unauthorized access to steal confidential information related to bank’s credit policy stored on the server.
 He tries to modify links to gain access to the other confidential information.

+### Security Requirements

-This can be prevented by encrypting links and protecting traffic with Transport Layer Security.
+Unauthorized access via shared links can be prevented by encrypting links and protecting traffic with Transport Layer Security.

 ### UML Diagram